MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 ## Upload a packaged guide in the model-driven app

-If you have received a packaged guide and you want to make it available for viewing in a HoloLens, upload the packaged guide.
+If you receive a packaged guide and want to make it available for viewing in a HoloLens, upload the packaged guide.
 If you work in multiple environments, select the environment in which you want the packaged guide available for viewing.

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.